 Range of content being shown on screens

 When it comes to digital signage, the Dordon Community and Wood End Primary Schools show a wide range of content on their screens,

 “Some of our digital displays present children’s work, but what they do more than wall displays is they have a capacity for sharing information and messages across school quickly.
 The children like watching the content on the screens in the hall at lunchtime, which is great, especially when it comes to sharing things from the TrilbyTV Content Catalogue like the Vocabulary Ninja’s ‘Word of the Day’ or the ‘Black Pioneers’ content which was running during Black History Month.
 In fact, it wouldn’t have been possible to do a Black Pioneers display with 40 significant people on the wall display and it would have been a massive effort and would have taken up a lot of space.
 It also wouldn’t have been valued in the same way, as the children wouldn’t have stopped to look at 40 different individuals on the wall.
 Whereas regularly feeding those slides just keeps it really fresh and in bite-sized chunks which is what makes the content catalogue really useful!”

 Ease of use and functionality

-“TrilbyTV is one of the best things we ever bought in terms of just having something so quick and easy to do and so functional.
+“TrilbyTV is one of the best things we ever bought in terms of just having something so quick, easy and functional.
 It’s easy to manage even if you’re not tech-savvy.”

 Thank you Moira for taking the time to speak to us, it’s fantastic to see how Dordon Community and Wood End Primary Schools are using digital signage for more instantaneous messaging while remaining using traditional wall displays to share work and brighten up the school corridors!